 Manufactured housing is a competitive alternative to other forms of affordable housing, whether new or existing, or located in urban, suburban or rural areas.
-We believe the target universe of manufactured home buyers consists of households with total annual income below \$60,000 which comprised nearly half of total U.S. households in 2018.
-We believe our target U.S. age groups consist of young families between the ages of 20-39 and persons age 50 and older.
-These age groups have grown significantly since 2007.
+We believe the target universe of manufactured home buyers consists of households with total annual income below \$60,000 which comprised nearly half of total U.S. households in 2020.
+We believe our target U.S. age group is wide ranging from young families who are often first time homebuyers to older homebuyers who may be downsizing or moving towards a more rural lifestyle.
 The comparatively low all-in cost of fully-equipped manufactured housing is attractive to our target consumers.
 The chart below highlights the increasing all-in average sales price per square foot difference between a new manufactured home and a new site-built home (excluding land).